scor728/PyChat/README.md

 ## Instructions

+### 0. Environment Setup

+Navigate to the root folder and run ```pip install -r requirements.txt``` to install the required dependencies

-Server and Clients are designed to run on your local network, no initial configuration is required before starting the server.
+The Server and Clients are designed to run on your local network, no network related configuration is required before starting the server.

 ### 1. Run Server